Saplings-Projects/1M_sub/CONTRIBUTING.md

 For bigger tasks that might need multiple people working on it, a branch for that specific task will be opened.
 Pull request will be made to this branch and not the main.

+## Commits

+Make commits in the following way:
+- Write an explicite title.
+If for example you decide to change a function you wrote previously, don't just write "changed function X", but explain what you changed in the function.
+If it's too long in a single title, either you can break your commit in multiple commits, or you can use the commit description.
+- Commits should be of the minimal size possible.
+If you change multiple files in a single commit and the changes made don't influence each other, please break down your commit in multiple commits.

 ## Pull requests

 Please use the pull request template located at .github/pull_request_template.md .
 Please link to the issue that the pull request is related to. **One Pull Request = One Issue.**